lucajanas/distributed-systems/README.md

       docker-compose up -d --scale spark-worker=2

 Go to localhost:8888 in your browser to access JupyterLab and work with pyspark.
-See

-    load_simulation_data/load_example.ipynb

-for an example on how to connect to the spark instance.
+Before you start, please download the six files from GoogleDrive link https://drive.google.com/drive/folders/1yvU4RxPRLoy-KmEMYfy-Ibn0SjIPHD5_?usp=share_link and upload them to the JupyterLab environment.

+Run the notebook

+    load_simulation_data/Cross-sectional time series classification.ipynb

+to start the analysis process.

 To stop the containers, run